foursquare/twofishes/README.md

 ===========
 Performance was only tested against the json frontend.
 Hitting the finagle would probably be a lot faster.

-On a beefy AWS box, apachebench, running the same query over and over claims we can do 250 concurrent connections at 1500qps with sub-100ms latency @ 95%ile.
+On a beefy AWS box, apachebench, running the same query over and over claims we can do 250 concurrent connections at 1500qps with sub-200ms latency @ 95%ile.
 There's a terrible drop-off in 98th percentile latency -- 3-4s.
 This might be java GC pauses, though I don't see terrible GC in profiling.
 Also, this workload is unrealistic.

 httpperf lets us better control qps but not concurrentcy (why are the two major http benchmarking tools complementary with a gap between them?).
-On a more randomized workload, httperf shows says we can do 500qps with a median connection time of 13.5ms and an average response time of 60.8ms.
+On a more randomized workload, httperf shows says we can do 500qps with a median connection time of 4.5ms and an average response time of 8.9ms.

-This is pretty performant for java.
-It's terrible compared to what a c++ implementation could probably do.

 Future
 ======